-We take data protection and confidentiality very seriously and adhere to the provisions of the EU General Data Protection Regulation (EU-GDPR) as well as current national data protection regulations.
+The Gerresheimer Group takes data protection and confidentiality very seriously and adheres to the provisions of the EU General Data Protection Regulation (EU-GDPR) as well as current national data protection regulations.
 Please read this data protection information carefully before submitting a report.

 Purpose of the whistleblowing system and legal basis

-The whistleblowing system (BKMS® System) serves the purpose of securely and confidentially receiving, processing and managing reports regarding violations of the compliance rules of Deutsche Telekom AG.
-The processing of personal data in the BKMS® System is based on the legitimate interests of our company to detect and prevent misconduct and thus avoid damage to Deutsche Telekom AG, its employees and customers.
+The whistleblowing system (BKMS® Incident Reporting) serves the purpose of securely and confidentially receiving, processing and managing reports regarding violations of the compliance rules of the Gerresheimer Group.
+The processing of personal data in the BKMS® Incident Reporting is based on the legitimate interests of our company to detect and prevent misconduct and thus avoid damage to the Gerresheimer Group, its employees and customers.
 Article 6 (1) (f) EU-GDPR serves as legal basis for this data processing.

 Personal data and information entered into the reporting system are stored in a database operated by Business Keeper AG in a high-security data centre.
-Only Deutsche Telekom AG has access to the data.
+Only Gerresheimer has access to the data.
 Business Keeper AG and other third parties do not have access to the data.
 This is ensured in the certified procedure through extensive technical and organisational measures.

-All data are stored encrypted with multiple levels of password protection so that access is restricted to a very small selection of expressly authorised persons at Deutsche Telekom AG.
+All data are stored encrypted with multiple levels of password protection so that access is restricted to a very small selection of expressly authorised persons within Gerresheimer.

 Type of the collected personal data

 Use of the reporting system takes place on a voluntary basis.
-If you submit a report via the whistleblowing system, we collect the following personal data and information:
+If you submit a report via the whistleblowing system, the following personal data and information will be collected:

 - your name, if you choose to reveal your identity,

-- whether you are employed at Deutsche Telekom AG, and
+- whether you are employed at Gerreesheimer, if you choose to notify this in your report, and

 - the names of persons and other personal data of persons that you name in your report.